Migration from CKEditor 4

 - Learn about CKEditor 5.
 Check the demos, read about its architecture, and review the available features and integration methods.

-- Create a custom preset containing all the plugins you need the Builder.
+- Create a custom preset containing all the plugins you need using the Builder.

 - Test loading pre-existing content created in CKEditor 4 into CKEditor 5.
 Adjust the editor configuration and plugin set.
 If needed, enable the missing elements, classes, or attributes via the General HTML Support feature.